College of Arts and Sciences Administrated Programs

 Master of Arts

-Integrative Studies, Master of Arts
+Integrative Studies, M.A.

 The Integrative Studies Master of Arts provides graduates with the necessary knowledge and skills to make positive, well-informed, and immediate contributions in their careers and communities.
 Curricular tracks are available in in Archaeoastronomy and Astronomy in Culture, Diversity, and a Self-Design track for direct student research in clearly delineated areas of study.